Shad0w-KuNgen/gtav-sourcecode-build-guide/README.md

 ## Building The Game Binary
 1. Run `X:\gta5\src\dev_ng\game\VS_Project\load_sln_unity_2012.bat`
-	- If prompted with "How do you want to open this file?", check "Always use this app to open .sln files" and click OK
+	- If prompted with "How do you want to open this file?", check "Always use this app to open .sln files" and click OK.
 2. Once the solution loads, open the dropdown menu that says "Debug" at the top, select "Configuration Manager"
 3. Change "Active Solution Platform" to "x64" and close the configuration window
 4. Hold Ctrl key and click all projects under "GameLibs" and "Rage", right-click and select "Properties"
 5. In the "Configuration" dropdown, select "All Configurations"
 6. Select `C/C++ > All options`, under "Look for options or switches", search "err" and set "Treat Warnings as Errors" to "No (/WX-)", then click "Apply" and "OK"
-   - For faster compiles, search "mul" and set "Multiprocessor Compilation" to "Yes (/MP)"
+   - For faster compiles, search "mul" and set "Multiprocessor Compilation" to "Yes (/MP)".
-   - If you get the error `C1060: Compiler is out of heap space` during build, come back to the above setting and turn it off
+   - If you get the error `C1060: Compiler is out of heap space` during build, come back to the above setting and turn it off.
 7. Right-click the "game" project and select "Properties" and do step 5 again
 8. Change build the type at the top of the window from "Debug" to "BankRelease"
-9. At the top of the window, select `Build > Build Solution` and wait for build to finish
+9. At the top of the window, select `Build > Build Solution` and wait for build to finish.
-10. Copy output binary to game folder
+10. Copy output binary to game folder.

 > [!NOTE]
 > Building shaders and scripts can be skipped using the prebuilt files above.
 These steps are here to allow modding or for those who prefer to build from source as much as possible.